Allegheny Portage Railroad National Historic Site

 Accessing the Park

 Since 1992, the park is accessed by taking the Gallitzin Exit of U.S. Route 22 and turning right into the park.
-Though there is a road and a gate adjacent, access is not gained by way of the Lemon House.
+Though there is a road and a gate adjacent, the park cannot be accessed from Old Route 22 by the Lemon House.

 What's in the Visitor Center?

 The park film provides an overview of the park story and is a great place to start your visit.
 It is shown in the indoor 60 seat auditorium by request.
-The film lasts approximately twenty minutes.
+The film is approximately twenty minutes.
 The presentation is a dramatic interpretation of what it was like to work and travel on the Portage Railroad.
 A fictional character, Edgar West, explains life on the canals then speaks of a change of occupation to Portage Railroad worker.
-Edgar relates a story of blasting the Staple Bend Tunnel as well as general building techniques.
 He uses written accounts by writers such as Charles Dickens and local newspapers to speak of the value of the Main Line system and the thrill of faster travel.

-Our newly updated Visitor Center includes various exhibit areas and models including a life- size replica of a canal boat and the locomotive Lafayette, and artifacts from the Portage Railroad.
+Our newly updated Visitor Center includes various exhibit areas and models including a life-size replica of a canal boat, the Lafayette locomotive, and artifacts from the Portage Railroad.
 There are also hands on and interactive exhibits that will interest visitors of all ages.
-There are other exhibits on the park grounds and in the Engine House No. 6 Exhibit Shelter, the Lemon House, and along several park trails.
+There are other exhibits on the park grounds, Engine House No. 6 Exhibit Shelter, the Lemon House, and along several park trails.

 The park's non-profit Eastern National run bookstore carries unusual and hard to find books and souvenirs from the canal and early railroading era.
 Eastern National has published or reprinted books specifically related to park features or the park story.
-These include the Sylvester Welch Report and A Pleasant Peregrination through the Prettiest Parts of Pennsylvania (1836).
-Souvenir items include collectibles such as park magnets, keyrings, mugs, patches, pins, decals, coal-in-a-bottle, and brass coins as well as many other fun and educational items.
+These include book relating to the Portage Railroad and Main Line Canal.
+Souvenir items include collectibles such as park magnets, key rings, mugs, patches, pins, decals, coal-in-a-bottle, and brass coins as well as many other fun and educational items.